 Gaussia(M2)-Luciferase-Streptavidin is a conjugate of one of the brightest luciferases and a protein with the highest known affinity in nature.
-This conjugate can be used to detect trace amounts of biotinylated protein, DNA, or other biotinylated bio-molecules.
+This fusion protein can be used to detect trace amounts of biotinylated protein, DNA, or other biotinylated bio-molecules.

 - Details & Info